starlight345/2025/blog/inverse-polymer/index.md

 > Our journey reflects the philosophy of inverse design: to reason backward from properties to structure, not just approximately — but reliably, validly, and creatively.

 In the future, we aim to unify all modules—including TabNet, decoder, and reinforcement components—into a single end-to-end trainable system that can continuously adapt to property constraints while generating novel structures beyond existing chemical libraries.
+We hope this work lays the groundwork for more robust, polymer-specific generative models and inspires future research in modular inverse design frameworks.

 ---